Can You Take Phone Chargers in Hand Luggage on a Plane? 2026 Update

 Conclusion

 So, can you take phone chargers in hand luggage?
-Absolutely yes, both standard chargers and portable power banks are allowed, with a few safety precautions.
+Yes, standard phone chargers, cables and wall adapters are generally fine in hand luggage.
 Make sure your items comply with airline rules and stay within power limits.
 Follow these guidelines, and you'll travel worry-free with your devices fully charged and ready to use.

 FAQs